TifMoe/skinny-bones-jekyll/_posts/blog/2018-02-04-chicago-grad-rates.md

 Wow!
 You can see that this model is a much better fit to this data and can predict graduation rates using only the Average ACT score within 8 percentage points.

 When I added more features into the model, I found that my training error only improved slightly, but my validation errors started shooting up.
-This is a tell-tell sign that I'm over-fitting my model, or that I don't have enough data to add that level of complexity.
+This is a tell-tale sign that I'm overfitting my model, or that I don't have enough data to add that level of complexity.

-In addition to understanding outliers, recursive dimensionality, residual plots and over-fitting, there are a lot of assumptions that go into Linear Regression which are not covered above (you can check out my instructor's [blog](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Assumptions-and-Evaluation/) for a great write-up on this!) but I'll save that for a future post.
+In addition to understanding outliers, avoiding the curse of dimensionality, investigating residual plots and overfitting, there are a lot of assumptions that go into Linear Regression which are not covered above (you can check out my instructor's [blog](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Assumptions-and-Evaluation/) for a great write-up on this!) but I'll save that for a future post.

 **You can check out the full project on my [Github](https://github.com/TifMoe/luther-project/blob/master/notebooks/4_ModelSelection.ipynb).**